sredford6/JID_Team2330_Place_Recovery/README.md

 ### Known Issues
 - Dark Mode text/UI color
 - The server cannot be run locally by two or more team members simultaneously
+- Need to fix the issue ``Warning: Can't perform a React state update on an unmounted component.
+This is a no-op, but it indicates a memory leak in your application.
+To fix, cancel all subscriptions and asynchronous tasks in a useEffect cleanup function. at screens/QuestionnaireScreen.tsx:52:22 in GetLocation``(showed up when going back to home screen with unfinished questionnaire)
+- Unstable server connection?
+Network Error message (from axios, try-catch).
+-

 ### TODO